 - 5 Should I rehabilitate an expired domain or register a new domain?

-If you watch the expired domain auctions like I do, then you see a wide range of domains expiring on a regular basis.
+If you watch the expired domain auctions as I do, you see a wide range of domains expiring regularly.

-Some of the expiring domains are nothing to write home about, while others are like finding a needle in a haystack.
+Some expiring domains are nothing to write about, while others are like finding a needle in a haystack.

 So, what’s the difference between the two types of expired domains, you ask?

 And in addition, how should you go about finding and buying expired domains of great value in terms of SEO and being competitively priced?

 Perform thorough due diligence when buying an expired domain.